drsam94/golfComp/intro.md

 with the first character in the file, though if special characters are hit, control flow will go in other directions.
 See (https://esolangs.org/wiki/Befunge)[this webpage] for full details, but you must only implement the following operations:
-If control flow would ever fall off the "edge" of the program, it wraps to the other side (top to bottom, left to right, etc)
+If control flow would ever fall off the "edge" of the program, it wraps to the other side (top to bottom, left to right, etc) If you would pop from an empty stack, the value 0 is used
 ```
 +   Addition: Pop two values a and b, then push the result of a+b
 -   Subtraction: Pop two values a and b, then push the result of b-a
 *   Multiplication: Pop two values a and b, then push the result of a*b
 /   Integer division: Pop two values a and b, then push the result of b/a, rounded down.
-According to the specifications, if a is zero, ask the user what result they want.
+Undefined if a = 0.
 %   Modulo: Pop two values a and b, then push the remainder of the integer division of b/a.
 !
 Logical NOT: Pop a value.
 If the value is zero, push 1; otherwise, push zero.
 `   Greater than: Pop two values a and b, then push 1 if b>a, otherwise zero.